bigmark222/truck_user_book/src/mesh_dodecahedron.md

         [3, 19, 0, 11, 10],
     ]);
 ```

 <details>
 <summary>Explanation</summary>

 Each line is one pentagonal face, listing which vertices to connect by their index in the `positions` list (e.g., `[4, 14, 5, 17, 16]` means positions 4→14→5→17→16).
-The vertices are ordered counter-clockwise as seen from outside the shape so the face normal points outward for correct lighting.

 </details>